Gwendolyn C Skaggs

 DARVO often stuns the targeted person into confusion and silence.

-Know the red flags of a narcissist, sociopath, psychopath:
+Know the red flags of coercive control, a narcissist, sociopath, psychopath:

 Knowledge Is Power

-Follow, and join, many advocates: victims, survivors, thrivers, coaches, therapists, and mentors @im_free_to_be.
-The telling of stories from survivors is crucial for their recovery, crucial to ending the stigma, therefore crucial to justice.
-Accountability is prevention.
+In case it isn't clear why we must highlight coercive control: Coercive control is the foundation of most domestic abuse AND the cause of most femicide and filicide.
 Laws are slowing being established to include coercive control as domestic abuse.
 If you or anyone you know is experiencing intimate partner violence there is help.
 The National Domestic Violence Hotline recognizes narcissistic abuse and trauma and is available 24/7 in more than 200 languages.
 Call 1-800-799-7233 to talk with an advocate.

 "Homicide detectives and criminologists identified a group of behaviors displayed by almost all the killers in the weeks, months and years before every intimate partner murder.